Giona2/Viper/README.md

 if __name__ == "__main__":
     main()
 ```
 The entry point format is well known for it verbosity, so it was chosen for the default.
-There are two formats you can use, referred to as the class format and the simple format
+There are two additional formats you can use, referred to as the class format and the simple format
 ```python
 # class format
 class Main: